Beritens/Beritens.github.io/_posts/2025-02-22-webslinger.md

 <br>

 That's it.
-A simple concept but imagine all the possiblities. \
+A simple concept but imagine all the possibilities. \
 Youtube comments filled with levels. \
 A dedicated subreddit where where levels can be rated. \
 Just swinging around on random pages when you are bored. \